Team Leader – Freshwater Ecosystems

 Role at Cawthron

-Joanne is a senior scientist and team leader within the Coastal and Freshwater Group.
-Her research focuses on quantifying the effects of varying land uses on river health.
-It requires expertise in both structural and functional indicators of river health (not just what is there, but what it is doing), and a strong conceptual knowledge of lotic ecosystems from small streams to large rivers.
+Joanne is a freshwater ecologist with a strong interest in the connectivity within and among freshwater ecosystems, including people.
+She has researched the interaction between land uses and waterways in small headwater streams to desert billabongs in Australia through to urban streams and large non-wadeable rivers in Aotearoa.
+She has helped develop frameworks and standardised indicators for the assessment and reporting of river health.
+This requires expertise in both structural and functional indicators of river health (not just what is there, but what it is doing), and a strong conceptual knowledge of lotic ecosystems from small streams to large rivers.

 Technical skills, experience and interests